amaji/scc23-benchmarking/source/benchmarks/interview.rst

 The objective of the interview is to get a comprehensive overview of the clusters and understand each team's tuning methodology.

 The overall benchmarking score for a team will depend on multiple factors such as the output obtained for each benchmark, the benchmarking interview, and the team's adherence to the rules set by the SCC committee.
-The core benchamrks and the secondary benchmarks will carry approximately ``95%`` and ``5%`` weights respectively.
+The core benchmarks and the secondary benchmarks will carry approximately ``95%`` and ``5%`` weights respectively.